-5.4 Catholic communities
+5.3 Catholic communities

-That attempt is not only individual.
+Our efforts cannot be merely individual.
 Our life as Catholics is essentially social.
 To be Catholic is to be part of the Church.
 In addition, our surroundings affect us, and sometimes they don't leave us alone.
 Little Greek boys used to grow up knowing Homer.
 I grew up knowing cigarette jingles, because that's what was around me.
 So in addition to trying to be Catholic ourselves, we have to build Catholic communities pervaded by Catholic sensibilities and understandings.